Cardiac Surgery at Mount Sinai Beth Israel

 For example, diabetic patients undergoing coronary bypass surgery normally have a 25 to 30 percent higher risk of death than patients without the disease.
 Many of them suffer from vascular and kidney disease, serious metabolic conditions involving glucose and insulin levels, or they have suffered strokes or heart failure.
 Additionally, they are prone to more complications from surgery, such as electrolyte imbalances that contribute to cardiac problems, infection, and poor wound healing.

-Beth Israel's Division of Cardiac Surgery has vast experience treating this challenging group of patients.
+Beth Israel's Department of Cardiac Surgery has vast experience treating this challenging group of patients.
 In fact, one out of every three of our cardiac surgery patients are diabetic, yet our survival rates for diabetic bypass surgery patients is 98%, the same as our non-diabetic patients.

-The Division's heart surgeons team with expert endocrinologists from Beth Israel's Gerald J. Friedman Diabetes Institute, employing an interdisciplinary approach in treating diabetic cardiac surgery patients.
+The Department's heart surgeons team with expert endocrinologists from Beth Israel's Gerald J. Friedman Diabetes Institute, employing an interdisciplinary approach in treating diabetic cardiac surgery patients.
 They have developed protocols for achieving optimal glucose management, such as the continuous infusion of insulin and frequent glucose monitoring, which have improved surgical outcomes.

-The division also is a leader in cutting-edge techniques, such as radial artery grafting, which uses arteries from the arm as bypass grafts.
+The Department also is a leader in cutting-edge techniques, such as radial artery grafting, which uses arteries from the arm as bypass grafts.
 The radial artery has proven more resistant to graft failure than vein grafts, and is especially beneficial for the diabetic patient who may be suffering from additional vascular disease.

-For all cardiac surgery patients, the Division’s world-class heart surgeons have the additional advantage of routinely working with the same surgical support personnel, including perfusionists, anesthesiologists, nurse practitioners and surgical nursing staff, creating a surgical team that has extraordinary dedication to the patient and to each other.
+For all cardiac surgery patients, the Department’s world-class heart surgeons have the additional advantage of routinely working with the same surgical support personnel, including perfusionists, anesthesiologists, nurse practitioners and surgical nursing staff, creating a surgical team that has extraordinary dedication to the patient and to each other.
 All cardiac surgeons at Beth Israel are experienced attending physicians; there are no residents or fellows in the program.

 Our cardiac intensive care unit closely monitors all patients after surgery, creating a seamless transition of care until patients are discharged from the hospital and return home.